 St. Mark’s Episcopal Church was founded in 1860 by Joseph Burnett, a native resident of Southborough, Massachusetts.
 Burnett’s desire was to create a local parish in which he and others could worship in the Anglican tradition.
-As a businessman and chemist, he developed and marketed the world-famous Burnett Vanilla Extract; as the owner/proprietor of Deerfoot Farms, Burnett had brought various breeds of English cows to the United States and created one of the region’s largest dairy-producing enterprises; as a concerned citizen he founded St. Mark’s School, and played a major role in the establishment of the Fay School, two well-regarded private preparatory institutions that are still in operation today.
+As a businessman and chemist, Burnett developed and marketed the world-famous Burnett Vanilla Extract; as the owner/proprietor of Deerfoot Farms, he brought various breeds of English cows to the United States and created one of the region’s largest dairy-producing enterprises; and as a concerned citizen, he founded St. Mark’s School, and played a major role in the establishment of the Fay School, two well-regarded private preparatory institutions that are still in operation today.

 Until 1910, the headmaster of St. Mark’s School served as the rector of St. Mark’s Episcopal Church.
 Since that time, St. Mark’s has been fortunate to be served by rectors who have made long-term commitments to our parish.
 The Rev. Edward Cheney served from 1910 to 1945; the Rev. Gene Goll from 1950 to 1985; the Rev. John Chane from 1987 to 1996; and the Rev. Craig Lister from 1998 to 2009.
 The current rector, the Rev. Phil LaBelle, arrived in January 2011.